-Table 1: Advanced Placement (AP) Scores Generating University Credit-Entering Fall 2017 and Beyond
+Table 1: Advanced Placement (AP) Scores Generating University Credit-Entering Fall 2016 and Beyond

-1 Students should complete CH 227, 228, 229 (labs) prior to organic chemistry, or should complete honors chemistry 224, 225, 226 with labs 237, 238, 239 prior to organic chemistry.

-2 No lab credit is awarded so science and health profession students should discuss with their advisors the desirability of completing PHYS 251, 252, 253 and accompanying labs or, of proceeding to next appropriate level of physics
+1 Students should complete CH 227, 228, 229 (labs) prior to organic chemistry.
+Students with AP Credit for 221, 222, and 223 cannot earn credit for Honors Chemistry (224-H-226H) 2 No lab credit is awarded so science and health profession students should discuss with their advisors the desirability of completing PHYS 251, 252, 253 and accompanying labs or, of proceeding to next appropriate level of physics.